notwa/minisat/README.md

 In the [COMiniSatPS branch,][comsps] Chanseok Oh's patches have been applied to version 2.2.0.
 [Visit the COMiniSatPS homepage. (archived)][comsps_archive]

+In the [minisat-to-glucose branch,][ms2glu] Chanseok Oh's other set of patches have been applied to version 2.2.0.

 The ubiquitous [version 2.2.0 is available here,][v220] and the earlier [version 2.0 is available here.][v200]
 Earlier than that, a few select versions